-Founded in 1998 as Humboldt State University First Street Gallery, the gallery moved in 2016 to a new facility and address, changing its name to Humboldt State University Third Street Galley.
+Founded in 1998 as Humboldt State University First Street Gallery, the gallery moved in 2016 to a new facility and address, changing its name to Humboldt State University Third Street Gallery.
 The gallery blends educational curriculum and student involvement with service to the local community.
 Third Street Gallery organizes and presents exhibitions with a special focus on contemporary art and receives over 26,000 visitors a year.

 Third Street Gallery is situated in a locale that is popular with residents and tourists alike, the historic Old Town waterfront district of Eureka, California.
 Situated 7 miles from the main Humboldt State campus, Third Street Gallery extends HSU’s nationally recognized learning environment into the heart of California’s North Coast community.
 The gallery stimulates community awareness of the visual arts through exposure to art exhibitions and art forms previously unavailable to this region.
 As a community resource Third Street Gallery creates innovative, new partnerships, develops local arts education initiatives, and contributes to regional economic growth in the arts and culture sector.
 The gallery’s exhibitions and public programs also highlight the work of distinguished visiting, regional, faculty, alumni and student artists.

 HSU Third Street Gallery’s Mission

 The mission of the arts in education derives from their special modes of thinking and contributions to human experience and achievement.
 Often transcending verbal, scientific and mathematical conventions, the arts involve unique ways of knowing, understanding, expressing, communicating, and creating.
 To that end, HSU Third Street Gallery’s mission is: